Expansion of Same-sex marriage in the U.S.

-- A lawsuit launched in one of the states where SSM was still forbidden would be accepted by the U.S. Supreme Court.
+- One or more lawsuits launched in one of the states where SSM was still forbidden would be accepted by the U.S. Supreme Court.
 The court will would issue a ruling similar to the one that it issued during 1967 in Loving v.
 Virginia during 1967 when it legalized interracial marriages across the entire country.
-At that time, the ruling declared marriage laws banning interracial marriage in 16 contigous states in the Southeast to be unconstitutional.
+At that time, the ruling declared marriage laws banning interracial marriage in 16 contiguous states in the Southeast to be unconstitutional.

 New York Times article predicts a gradual increase in states with SSM leading to a major decision by the U.S. Supreme Court:

-Erik Eckholm, writing in the Politics section of the New York Times 2 describes activities by pro and anti SSM groups:
+Erik Eckholm, writing in the Politics section of the New York Times 2 described activities by pro and anti SSM groups:

-Among the latter group, basic couple and family protections do not exist.
+Among the latter group, basic protections for same-sex couples and their families do not exist.

-They do seem to have history on their side.
-Past civil rights conflicts that ended slavery, allowed deaf couples to marry, allowed women to vote, gave women equal employment opportunities, allowed interracial couples to marry, ended racial segregation, decriminalized same-gender sexual behavior, etc. have all eventually been decided in favor of increased civil rights.
+[Webmaster's comment: They do seem to have history on their side.
+Without exception, past civil rights conflicts that ended slavery, allowed deaf couples to marry, allowed women to vote, gave women equal employment opportunities, allowed interracial couples to marry, started the process of ending racial segregation, decriminalized same-gender sexual behavior, etc. have all eventually been at least partly resolved in favor of increased civil rights.]